edwinksl/ZotPlus.github.io/better-bibtex/citation-keys.md

 people usually pick a naming scheme related to them.
 As the citation key is *the* piece of data that connects your bibliography, this is a piece of data you want to have control over.
 BBT offers you this control:

-* Set your own, fixed **[citation keys](citation-keys.html)**
+* Set your own, fixed citation keys
-* Stable **[citation keys](citation-keys.html)**, without key clashes.
-BBT generates citation keys that take into
-* account other existing keys in your library in a deterministic way, regardless of what part of your library you export, or the order in which you do it.
+* Stable citation keys, without key clashes.
+BBT generates citation keys that take into account other existing keys in your library in a deterministic way, regardless of what part of your library you export, or the order in which you do it.
+* Generate citation keys from JabRef patterns

+You can also

 * Drag and drop LaTeX citations to your favorite LaTeX editor
-* Generate citation keys from JabRef patterns
-* Shows both pinned (fixed) citation keys and dynamically generated ones in the reference list view
+* Show both pinned (fixed) citation keys and dynamically generated ones in the reference list view
-* Add other custom BibLaTeX fields
-* Scan your AUX files to get a list of references specifically for your article (and incidentally list missing references) by importing it.

 # Set your own, fixed citation keys